Margin Calibration for Long-Tailed Visual Recognition: Conclusions

 \section{Conclusions}

 This paper studied the long-tailed visual recognition problem.
 Specifically, we found that head classes tend to have much larger margins and logits than tail classes.
-Motivated by our findings, we proposed a margin calibration function with only $2K$ learnable parameters to obtain the unbiased logits in long-tailed visual recognition.
-Even though our method is very simple to implement, extensive experiments show that MARC achieves favorable results compared with previous methods.
+Motivated by our findings, we proposed a margin calibration function with only $2K$ learnable parameters to obtain the balanced logits in long-tailed visual recognition.
+Even though our method is very simple to implement, extensive experiments show that \revision{MARC} achieves favorable results compared with previous methods without altering the model representation.
+We hope that our study on logits and margins could provide experience for joint optimization of the model representation and margin calibration.In the future, we aim to develop a unified theory to better support our algorithm design and apply this algorithm to more long-tailed applications.

-We hope that our study on logits and margins could provide experience for future research.
-In the future, we plan to explore better representations for long-tailed decision adjustment methods.
-At the same time, we plan to study the theory behind the logits and margins to provide a more theoretical analysis.
+\acks{We would like to thank anonymous reviewers for their insightful suggestions to help improve the paper.
+This study was supported by JSPS KAKENHI Grand Number JP22K12069.}